-NOTES: Figure 5 plots the estimated coefficients on Post × Medicare Drug Life{f,2003} from our main regression specification defined by (6).
+NOTES: Figure 5 plots the estimated coefficients on Post $\times$ Medicare Drug Life ${f,2003}$ from our main regression specification defined by (6).
 Each point represents a different outcome variable: the number of new drug candidates in a given bin of similarity.
 Bins are specified by absolute similarity scores: Bin 1, for example, counts the impact of our treatment on the number of drugs with similarity score between 0 and 0.1, while Bin 10 is the impact on drugs with similarity between 0.9 and 1.0.
-The bottom figure reports the estimated elasticities for drugs in each novelty bin.
-We note that for a regression of the form log(1+y) = bx + e, the elasticity is given by $b \times \frac{1+y}{xy}$.
-We evaluate these elasticities at the corresponding means of x and y.
+The bottom figure reports the estimated response for drugs in each novelty decile bin.